edgan/Slide/README.md

 [SlideProUnlock](https://github.com/edgan/SlideProUnlock).

-As of release [6.7.5](https://github.com/edgan/Slide/tree/6.7.5) I have removed the need for the unlock.
+With the [6.7.5](https://github.com/edgan/Slide/tree/6.7.5) release I have removed the need for the unlock.
 I did this by removing the Pro features unlock from the code, but I did not remove the features.

 # Updates
 The easiest way, for now, to get updates is